-Each of the four-year Business programs in the College has been carefully structured to provide students with a balance between the needs of a general education and those of a professional education.
-The general education and professional business requirements are:
+The curriculum for each program in the College has been carefully structured to provide students with a balance between the needs of a general education and those of a professional education.
+Within each curriculum, the Core Curriculum of the University is met.
+The following abbreviations are used to designate the University's Core Curriculum requirements: